AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 VPC ID                                          The Transit VPC/VNet/VCN ID Public Subnet                                   The public subnet on which Transit GW instance is deployed Gateway Size                                    Transit GW `instance size <http://docs.aviatrix.com/HowTos/gateway.html#select-gateway-size>`_
-Allocate New EIP                                If you select this option, the Controller allocates a new EIP and associate it with the gateway instance.
+Allocate New EIP                                Select this checkbox to have the Controller allocate a new EIP and associate it with the Transit gateway instance.
 If you do not select this option, the Controller looks for an allocated but unassociated EIP in the Transit GW account.
 Insane Mode Encryption                          If selected, Transit GW can peer and connect to Spoke with `Insane Mode Encryption <https://docs.aviatrix.com/HowTos/gateway.html#insane-mode-encryption>`_.
 Add/Edit Tags                                   `Additional AWS Tags <http://docs.aviatrix.com/HowTos/gateway.html#add-edit-tags>`_ for the Transit GW instance
 ==========================================      ==========